yeatmanlab/roar-infosec/roar-data-privacy-and-infosec-manual.md

   If continued retention is required for archival or legal purposes, the necessity for this retention will be documented, and the data will be de-identified to the fullest extent possible.

 - Partnership Data:
-  - Purpose: partnership data is collected and maintained to fulfill ROAR’s obligations to educational partners, such as providing score reports, progress updates, and other services required by partner schools and districts.
+  - Purpose: partnership data is collected and maintained to fulfill ROAR's obligations to educational partners, such as providing score reports, progress updates, and other services required by partner schools and districts.
   - Composition: this data comprises all assessment and personal data for participants that have opted out of ROAR research.
   - Retention: this data is retained only as long as necessary to meet contractual and reporting obligations to our educational partners.
 This may include providing student score reports, assessment data, and other partner-requested services.
   - Destruction: Once partnership data is no longer required to meet the contractual or operational obligations to educational partners, it will be securely deleted within one year.
 This applies to both data stored in production systems and backup environments.